grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 He let the lighter go out.

 His whole life he had been able to make these machines --- all machines --- do what he wanted them to.
 But this particular one was failing him now.
-Shakes' resignation seemed to be the only appropriate response left.
+Shakes's resignation seemed to be the only appropriate response left.
 In the darkness he listened the water streaming into the submarine.
 It sounded like babbling brooks he had known long ago in his youth, on land.
 With no visual sensory input in the darkness, his mind instead saw the bright sunny brooks that brought fresh water down to the sea on the island where he had grown up.
 All his years on rusting and leaking submarines, and running water --- a sound of death on submarines --- still remained firstly the sound of life and his youth.

 [//]: # (### Rescued by the Prospect, lifted from underneath)